libcellml/docs-theory/theory/ion_gates.rst

 *entropy*.

 .. figure:: images/distribution_microstates.png
-    :name: distribution_microstates
+    :name: distribution_of_microstates
     :alt: Distribution of microstates
     :align: center
     :width: 50%

-    Distribution of microstates in a system cite ``11``.
+    Distribution of microstates in a system [#]_.
 The 16 particles in a confined region (left) have only one possible arrangement (:math:`W=1`) and therefore zero entropy (:math:`k_{B}\ln W=0`).
 When the barrier is removed and the number of possible locations for each particle increases